vinodkumarkuruva/Fusion/README.md

 5.Other Info :

- -->The service uses Flask-Mail to send alerts for actions like login, signup, and password reset.
+ --> The service uses Flask-Mail to send alerts for actions like login, signup, and password reset.
 Ensure that you configure your SMTP server credentials in the environment variables for sending emails.
  --> Error Handling: The application returns appropriate HTTP 400 status codes for Successful and bad requests.
  --> Modularity: The application is designed to be modular, with separate services handling business logic, making the codebase easy to maintain and extend.
- -->All APIs require data in JSON format.
+ --> All APIs require data in JSON format.
 Some APIs, such as authentication, return a JWT token to be used in subsequent requests.
+ --> In this application, we leverage a Redis queue to handle the asynchronous sending of email notifications for user registration and invite invitations.
+This design choice allows the application to process email sending in the background, improving the responsiveness and performance of the API.